You can visit the link at http://www.christiancinema.com/catalog/newsdesk_info.php?newsdesk_id=969

 Walt: I started hacking around with computers when I was very young.
 I started playing around in software and developing systems with other engineers.
 I started a software company when I was 25, and so initially I was coming from a curiosity point of view, and that became an investment point of view.

 The little company I started grew to a company well over 350 or 400 people.
 We became the worldwide de facto standard in something called Optimizational Logistics Algorithms for large corporations.
-We came up with mathematical optimizational algorithms and formulas and designed practical applications for large corporations who had worldwide movement of gLinkoods across their web.
+We came up with mathematical optimizational algorithms and formulas and designed practical applications for large corporations who had worldwide movement of goods across their web.
 UPS was one of our clients.

 You can read the rest of the article at http://www.christiancinema.com/catalog/newsdesk_info.php?newsdesk_id=969